erikvanmechelen/loom/README.md

 bring human back in..

+Already used by over 1.8 million people at over 50,000 companies.
+Impressive.

 Loom has great potential and its team is proven.

 Having read almost everything that is public about Loom on the net, I like: